thesalmanx/gportal-employee-management/README.md

 # 🌟 GPortal: Employee & Department Management System

+## Please refer to ScreenShots folder for demo

 Welcome to GPortal – a dynamic web application for managing employees and departments effortlessly!
 Whether you're adding employees, assigning them to departments, or organizing your data, GPortal has got you covered. 🚀

 ## 🛠️ Technologies Used